KevinBytesTheDust/CVAmp/README.md

 ### Important
 - You need to provide your own private HTTP proxies to the [proxy_list.txt](proxy/proxy_list.txt)
   Buy trusted proxies [here](https://www.webshare.io/?referral_code=w6nfvip4qp3g) or follow the [Webshare.io Proxies Guide](https://github.com/jlplenio/crude-twitch-viewer-bot/wiki/Webshare.io-Proxies-Guide).
+- Only Twitch.tv is fully supported.
+Unstable support for kick.com, youtube.com and other streaming platforms.
 - Chrome needs to be already installed on your system.
 - Tested with instance count: Headless ~100, headful ~30.
 - Tested on Windows 10.
 Linux and macOS is experimental.